Topological magnons for thermal Hall transport in frustrated magnets with bond-dependent interactions: Classical phase diagram with the magnetic field in the -plane and thermal Hall conductivity

 We consider the $K\Gamma\Gamma'$ model under a magnetic field as a model for $\alpha$-RuCl$_{3}$, which is given by $H=\sum_{\left\langle ij\right\rangle \in\lambda}\mathbf{S}_{i}^{T}H_{\lambda}\mathbf{S}_{j}-\mathbf{h}^{T}\sum_{i}\mathbf{S}_{i}$ where

-Fixing $K=-1$, $\Gamma=0.5$, and $\Gamma'=-0.02$, we numerically explored the classical ground states using simulated annealing\cite{PhysRevLett.117.277202,PhysRevResearch.2.013014} with in-plane magnetic fields $\mathbf{h}=h\left(\cos\theta\left[11\bar{2}\right]+\sin\theta\left[\bar{1}10\right]\right)$, with $h\in\left[0,0.3\right]$ and $\theta\in\left[0,2\pi\right)$.
+First, we chose a model with $K=-1$, $\Gamma=0.5$, and $\Gamma'=-0.02$, and we numerically explored the classical ground states using simulated annealing\cite{PhysRevLett.117.277202,PhysRevResearch.2.013014} with in-plane magnetic fields $\mathbf{h}=h\left(\cos\theta\left[11\bar{2}\right]+\sin\theta\left[\bar{1}10\right]\right)$, with $h\in\left[0,0.3\right]$ and $\theta\in\left[0,2\pi\right)$.
 These computations resulted in a rich phase diagram shown in Fig. \ref{fig:Classical-phase-diagram}a, which notably includes non-trivial intermediate phases between zig-zag orders and the polarized state -- the largest of which contains 10 sites per magnetic unit cell.
 Neutron scattering experiments have been performed to obtain the phase diagram for a field applied parallel to the $a$ axis, but not the $b$ axis\cite{balz2020fieldinduced}.
 Thus, a potential application of this in-plane phase diagram is to serve as an initial predictor for future experiments.

-There are three distinct configurations for each of the ZZ, 6-site\cite{1807.06192}, and 10-site orders, examples of which are shown in the Supplemental Materials.
+There are three distinct configurations for each of the ZZ, 6-site\cite{1807.06192}, and 10-site orders, examples of which are shown in the Supplemental Materials\cite{SM}.
 Note that when the field is along the $c$-direction\cite{PhysRevResearch.2.013014}, the three configurations of each order are degenerate and related by the $C_3$ symmetry of the system.
 For in-plane fields, the $C_{3}$ symmetry is broken, such that the three configurations of each order in general differ in energy.
 However, when the in-plane field is applied along high-symmetry directions that are equivalent to the $a$ or $b$ direction, two configurations of the same order may be degenerate.
 For example, 6a and 6b are degenerate under magnetic fields along the $a$ and $b$ directions, see Fig.~\ref{fig:Classical-phase-diagram}b.

 To calculate $\kappa_{xy}$ due to magnons, we first obtained the linear spin wave dispersion $\varepsilon_{n\mathbf{k}}$ by diagonalizing (\ref{eq:dk}) using a Bogoliubov transformation\cite{Bogoliubov1947}.
 We then computed the Berry curvature $\boldsymbol{\Omega}_{n\mathbf{k}}$ using the Bogoliubov transformation matrices $\mathbf{T}_\mathbf{k}$. $\kappa_{xy}$ is given by\cite{PhysRevLett.106.197202,PhysRevB.89.054420,JPSJ.86.011010}